Network Policies

 Incoming request with IP/Token aaa.bbb.ccc.ddd is not allowed to access Snowflake.
 Contact your account administrator.Occurs when executing SQL queries via R, Python, or a CLI in the Native App.

-These errors occur because Snowflake does not trust the public IPs originating from Snowflake SPCS services (e.g., Workbench Native App).
-To resolve this, you need to whitelist the public IPs associated with your Workbench deployment.
+These errors occur because Snowflake does not trust the public IPs originating from Snowpark Container Services (SPCS) (e.g., Workbench Native App).
+To resolve this, add the public IPs associated with your Workbench deployment to the allowed list.

 You can identify the public IPs of your Workbench deployment by running one of the following scripts.
 This example uses checkip.amazonaws.com, a trusted service, to fetch the IP addresses.
 Ensure that your egress policy allows traffic to checkip.amazonaws.com:443.